azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Compared the effect of using Plasmonic Nano Antennas and using classical antenna (assuming the classical atenna has Perfect Electrical Conductor behavior)
   * Did Simulation of the length of the Nano Antenna with respect to the frequency in Terahertz band
   * Designed Dynamic Massive MIMO to solve the distance problem of communicating using Terahertz band by properly placing antenna elements which can swich among different modes.

-* Grouping Web Application for Hospital
-  * Designed a web application to normalize analyte names semi-automatically for Hospital using React.js, MobX, and Bootstrap
-  * Built a relational database and handled queries through Object Relational Models with SQLAlchemy and Python.
-  * Created REST APIs to handle database requests and conducted unit test with Python Unit-test framework.
-  * Achieved 30% data preparation time reducton for future data science projects by generating accurate analyte groupings.